brian-team/brian2/docs_sphinx/user/multicompartmental.rst

    the coordinates.
 3. The coordinate specification can also be 1- or 2-dimensional (as in the first two examples above), the unspecified coordinate will be taken from the value of the parent section (or as 0 μm for the root section)
-4. Similar to the ``length`` argument, a single argument for multiple compartments (see the `Cylinder` example above) is interpreted as the point at the end of the section.
-5. All coordinates are interpreted relative to the parent compartment, i.e. the point (0 μm, 0 μm, 0 μm) refers to the end point of the previous compartment.
-If the first compartment is not supposed to start at the end point of the previous compartment, then a different start point can be specified with the ``origin`` keyword argument (in absolute coordinates).
-In general this should not be necessary as it can (visually) disconnect a section from its parent.
-   However, it can be convenient to use this mechanism to let sections connecting to the `Soma` connect to a point on the sphere surface instead of the center of the sphere.
+4. All coordinates are interpreted relative to the parent compartment, i.e. the point (0 μm, 0 μm, 0 μm) refers to the end point of the previous compartment.
+Most of the time, the first part element of the coordinate is therefore 0 μm, to continue a section where the previous one ended.
+However, it can be convenient to use a value different from 0 μm for sections connecting to the `Soma` to make them (visually) connect to a point on the sphere surface instead of the center of the sphere.
-6. When creating sections, coordinates are given at the end of each compartment.
-The ``x``, ``y``, ``z`` attributes of `Morphology` and `SpatialNeuron` however return the coordinates at the electrical midpoint of each compartment (as for all other attributes that vary over the length of a compartment, e.g. ``distance``).
+5. The ``x``, ``y``, ``z`` attributes of `Morphology` and `SpatialNeuron` return the coordinates at the electrical midpoint of each compartment (as for all other attributes that vary over the length of a compartment, e.g.
+   ``diameter`` or ``distance``).

 A neuronal morphology can be directly load from a ``.swc`` file (a standard format for neuronal morphologies)::